OpenSWE1R/swe1r-re/RE:-Some-weird-functions.md

     findclose(a1[34]); // +136
   }

+  // Free memory
-  //FIXME: This check feels redundant? if ( a1 ) {
+  //FIXME: This check feels redundant?
+Probably part of some SAFE_FREE macro. if ( a1 ) {
     dword_ECC420->unk9(a1);
   }